Abdul Qadir Baloch: Independent

-In 2008 Pakistani general election, Baloch elected as member of the National Assembly of Pakistan from constituency NA-271.
+Pakistan Muslim League (N) (2010–2021)

 In 2010, he joined the Pakistan Muslim League (N).
-In August 2011, Baloch was selected by PML(N) as the assistant secretaries-general of the PML-N for Balochistan.
+In August 2011, he was selected by PML(N) as the assistant secretaries-general of the PML-N for Balochistan.

-In 2013, the PML(N) allotted a party ticket to Baloch for the constituency NA-271 to participate in general elections.
-Baloch performed well in the election and defeated Ahsanullah Raki of PPP.
+In 2013, the PML(N) allotted a party ticket to Baloch for the constituency NA-271 to participate in the general elections.
+He performed well in the election and defeated Ahsanullah Raki of PPP.
 Later, he was appointed as Minister for States and Frontier Regions by the Prime Minister Nawaz Sharif and took oath on 8 June 2013.

 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after Panama Papers case decision.
 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan, Baloch was inducted into the federal cabinet of Abbasi and was appointed Minister for States and Frontier Regions for the second time.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Baloch ceased to hold the office as Federal Minister for States and Frontier Regions.

-On 31 October 2020, Baloch decided to resign from the PMLN due to differences with the party's chief Nawaz Sharif and the party's decision not to invite former Balochistan Chief Minister Sardar Sanaullah Zehri, also a leader of the PMLN, to a public gathering of the Pakistan Democratic Movement.
+On 31 October 2020, Baloch decided to resign from the PML-N due to differences with the party's chief Nawaz Sharif and the party's decision not to invite former Balochistan Chief Minister Sardar Sanaullah Zehri, also a leader of the PMLN, to a public gathering of the Pakistan Democratic Movement.
 The reason the PMLN leadership cited for not inviting Zehri was his tribal differences with Sardar Akhtar Mengal of the Balochistan National Party.
-Ihsan Iqbal, a senior leader of the PMLN, said Mr. Baloch had the choice to resign if he wished to do so.
+Ahsan Iqbal, a senior leader of the PMLN, said Mr. Baloch had the choice to resign if he wished to do so.

 Following his resignation, he stated that he could not hold long with the anti-military narrative of the party.

+Pakistan People's Party (2021–2025)

-On 8 August 2021 he joined the Pakistan People's Party, who has also held an anti-military narrative calling Former Prime Minister Imran Khan, as selected.
+On 8 August 2021 he joined the PPP, who has also held an anti-military narrative calling Former Prime Minister Imran Khan, as selected.

+On July 16 2025, he resigned from the PPP.